riccardoluongo/saving/README.md

 ## COMPATIBILITY
-Currently only tested on Linux.
+Only tested on Linux.
 Should work anywhere theorethically.

 ## INSTALLATION
 Clone the repository: